deltachat/deltachat-pages/nl/help.md

 In general, we do not recommend or offer users to perform manual key management.
-We want to ensure that security audits can focus on a few proven cryptographic algorithms instead of the full breath of possible algorithms allowed with OpenPGP.
+We want to ensure that security audits can focus on a few proven cryptographic algorithms instead of the full breadth of possible algorithms allowed with OpenPGP.

 ### Heeft Delta Chat ooit onafhankelijke beveiligingscontroles ondergaan? {#security-audits}